Craftymatt2/Zeltux/readme.md

 ## Development

 UDB is created in JavaScript (Discord.js) using Node.js.
-There are numerous dependencies that need to be installed, but are all explained in the instillation section of our [Wiki](https://github.com/Craftymatt2/UniversalDiscordBot/wiki).
+There are numerous dependencies that need to be installed but are all explained in the installation section of our [Wiki](https://github.com/Craftymatt2/UniversalDiscordBot/wiki).

 ## Purchase
 You can purchase the bot from **COMING SOON**